1. Is the Nursing School of Coimbra (ESEnfC) a public and free-of-charge institution?

 You can find the model declaration forms online (click here).
 Download and fill them in with the required information and upload them to your application process in the online application system.

-There are two deadlines for application to the Nursing School of Coimbra.
+There are three deadlines for application to the Nursing School of Coimbra.
 The 1st call is the 1st phase of application.
-Unfilled vacancies in the 1st call are made available for a 2nd call, i.e. the 2nd phase of application.
+Unfilled vacancies in the 1st call are made available for a 2nd call, i.e., the 2nd phase of application.
+Unfilled vacancies are made available for a 3rd phase of application.

-Each application is an independent process that costs EUR70 (seventy euros).
+Each application is an independent process that costs 70EUR (seventy euros).

-The application and enrolment process is online.
+The application and enrolment process is online (if you are selected through the selective process).
 All the information and documents must be submitted online.

 The selected applicants only need to be in Coimbra for the beginning of the academic year to deliver the required documents.

-The school’s academic year begins in September and ends in July.
+The academic year begins in September and ends in July.

 There are three (3) holiday periods: Christmas, Easter, and Summer (full month of August).

-In the following years (2nd, 3rd and 4th year), the tuition fee can be paid at once (EUR 5500) or in 10th monthly instalments of EUR 550.
+In the following years of the degree, the tuition fee can be paid at once (5,500EUR) or in 10th monthly instalments of 550EUR.

-This annual fee includes accommodation in the ESEnfC Student Residence in double or triple room (check the conditions).
+This annual fee includes accommodation in the ESEnfC Student Residence in double or triple room with shared bathroom (check the conditions).

-The tuition fee can be paid at once (EUR 5500) or in 10th monthly instalments of EUR 550.
+The tuition fee can be paid at once (5,500EUR) or in 10th monthly instalments of 550EUR.
 The tuition fee can be paid through PayPal.
 For more information, please visit PayPal's website https://www.paypal.com

 For more information about diploma validation procedures, please visit the website of the Brazilian Ministry of Education (MEC).